All Episodes

 The nightmare for the rest of us is that we're in a war that the Bush administration refuses to focus on the actual enemy in our airports rather than the rest of us in our cosmetics.

-I mean, not my cosmetics, but I mean you heard the woman in her cosmetics.
+I mean, not my cosmetics, but I mean, you heard the woman in her cosmetic.

-Although they were making fun of this reporter today on Fox News saying that the uh this male who was going through and said he was now on his flight and had to give up all the stuff.
+Although they were making fun of this reporter today on Fox News saying this male who was going through and said he was now on his flight and had to give up all his stuff, did you have to give up your liquid foundation too?

-And they were the and the women, you know, the women reporters were making fun of him because he wore makeup famously on air.
+And the women, you know, the women reporters were making fun of him because he wore makeup famously on air.

-She said she's scheduled to fly out of New York's JFK airport today, and she's determined to uh break the rule about uh nonessential hand luggage.
+She said she's scheduled to fly out of New York's JFK airport today, and she's determined to break the rule about non-essential hand luggage.

 She says, when I go to the airport and they try to take my Mac plush glass away from me, it's going to be World War III.